Patronage That Pays

 What sets Capital Farm Credit's cooperative returns program apart?

 Capital Farm Credit allocates (or puts a name on) its earnings, and they are called non-qualified allocated equities.
-By allocating these earnings, when a borrower pays off his or her loan, those allocated earnings rightfully belong to that member, and we will make every effort to pay it out to them in the future.
+By allocating these earnings, when a borrower pays off his or her loan, those allocated earnings rightfully belong to that member, and we will make every effort to pay it to them in the future.

 Not every cooperative allocates its earnings.
 If earnings aren’t allocated, then a cooperative can use that capital, and never rightfully return it to the patron who contributed to those earnings.
 We believe customers shouldn’t have to capitalize the association after they cease to be members.
 That’s why we retire allocated equities as we are able, and distribute to members in cash.